 You'll need a Farmers' Market Sales Permit (Type 79).
 California Alcoholic Beverage Commission to sell any alcoholic beverage.

 Can I sell arts and crafts or other non-food items?

 Crafts, jewelry and other handmade artisanal items may be sold at all of our markets with the exception of Montclair Village.
 Artisans who apply will be reviewed by a committee before approval.
 Space is limited and not guaranteed each week as Artisans are not given permanent spaces.
 Once approved into our network, Artisans are free to rotate attendance between our various market locations.

 Can I perform music in the farmers’ market?

 If you wish to perform music at our farmers' markets, please fill out the musician application.
 Be sure to include a link to a sample your music.
 If we think your sound would be a good fit in our markets, we will contact you to coordinate performing dates for the markets you select.
-Hired musicians receive a payment of $50 for the 4 hour time slot and keep 100% of all tips and gratuities earned.
+Musicians keep 100% of all tips and gratuities earned.

-UVFM does not permit un-scheduled busking at our markets specifically so as to protect the earning power of the working musician that is hired to perform that day.
-Please respect your fellow musicians by simply applying and we will do the same for you when you are hired to play.
+UVFM does not permit un-scheduled busking at our markets specifically so as to protect the earning power of the working musician that is booked to perform that day.
+Please respect your fellow musicians by simply applying and we will do the same for you when you are booked to play.